 Table 3-1 Catalog #1 Services

 6 With respect to Radio Metric IOAG Service(s), the applicability of this recommendation is limited to the sections for the recommendations about “Radio Metric”.
+7 Terrestrial file transfer to be agreed between agencies depending on security policies.
+Maybe be based on SSH File Transfer Protocol [SFTP], Cross Support Terrestrial Generic File Transfer [CFXS] or any other protocol including cloud-based delivery.

-7 With respect to the “Validated Data Radio Metric Service”, the Delta DOR recommendation of [RFM] is not applicable to “Raw Data Radio Metric Service”.
+8 With respect to the “Validated Data Radio Metric Service”, the Delta DOR recommendation of [RFM] is not applicable to “Raw Data Radio Metric Service”.